containeroo/autovpa/README.md

 \*) Variables are available in the template string: `.WorkloadName`, `.Namespace`, `.Kind`, `.Profile`.
 See [Func hints](#func-hints) for template helper details.

+### Labels and annotations

+- Managed label (default) `autovpa.containeroo.ch/managed=true` marks VPAs the operator owns; override with `--managed-label`.
+- Profile annotation (default) `autovpa.containeroo.ch/profile=<profile>` opts workloads in; override with `--profile-annotation`.
+- Keys must be unique; the operator will refuse to start if managed/profile keys collide.

+### Metrics and HTTP/2

+- Metrics are enabled by default on `:8443` with TLS.
+Toggle with `--metrics-enabled`, `--metrics-bind-address`, `--metrics-secure`.
+- HTTP/2 is disabled by default for compatibility; enable with `--enable-http2` if your ingress/stack requires it.

 ## Prometheus Metrics

 AutoVPA exposes counters for the VPAs it creates, updates, or skips while reconciling workloads.